 Home to Western Colorado State University and a population of about 6,500 residents, Gunnison is a small and diverse community with a shared love of the outdoors.
 With expansive views from the center of town, “Gunny” can be a paradise for any avid adventurer, whether it be rock climbing, mountain biking, fly fishing, Plein air painting, or anything in between.

 Downhill from the snowiest town in Colorado, the Gunnison Valley is much more temperate than Crested Butte, making it easy to enjoy your winter while visiting one of the state’s most celebrated ski destinations.
 But it’s still a cold place to live so pack your parka.
 Best of all, Gunnison’s cost of living was below the state average in 2020, although housing prices in the area continue to rise.

 As the eastern portal to Rocky Mountain National Park, Estes Park is a bustling tourist destination with a population of about 6,000 people.
-Filled with elk, activities, restaurants, galleries, and accommodation, this dense Larimer County town attracts millions of visitors each year.
+Filled with elk, activities, restaurants, galleries, and accommodations, this dense Larimer County town attracts millions of visitors each year.
 Between elite rock climbing destinations, backcountry skiing, cycling, mountaineering, and hiking, it’s easy to see why Estes Park is a mountain powerhouse.